davidecantoni/sass-rtl-mixin/README.md

 ### Approach 1: Overwriting default css

-This approach will just load a second file which therefore will overwrite the default conditions.
+This approach will just load a second file which overwrites the default conditions.

 ```html
 <!DOCTYPE html>